twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **KerningFolderImport** – Select the directory to import the legacy kerning tables.
 * **NewFontIncludeOutlines** – Used with **Predefined outlines: Include outlines** in the new font dialog.
 Default is on.
 * **OpenDialogInitialDir2** – Select the directory in the Open dialog.
-* **OpenDialogInitialDirAutoKerning** – Select the directory to use in the AutoKern Open dialog.
+* **OpenDialogInitialDirAutoKerning** – Select the directory in the AutoKern Open dialog.
-* **OpenDialogInitialDirImportImage** – Select the directory to use in the Open dialog from Import Image.
+* **OpenDialogInitialDirImportImage** – Select the directory in the Open dialog from Import Image.
 * **OpenDialogInitialDirNamingField** – Select the directory in the Open dialog from Edit Naming Field.
-* **OpenDialogInitialDirTransform** – Select the directory to use in the Open dialog from Glyph Transformer.
+* **OpenDialogInitialDirTransform** – Select the directory in the Open dialog from Glyph Transformer.
 * **OptionsPage** – Select the tab in the Options dialog.
 Default is 0 (General).
-* **OTLFDesignerCollapsedFeatures** – Select the features to collapse in the OpenType Designer.
+* **OTLFDesignerCollapsedFeatures** – Contains features collapsed by the OpenType Designer.
-* **OTLFDesignerCollapsedLookups** – Select the lookups to collapse in the OpenType Designer.
+* **OTLFDesignerCollapsedLookups** – Contains lookups collapsed by the OpenType Designer.
-* **OTLFDesignerCollapsedScripts** – Select the scripts to collapse in the OpenType Designer.
+* **OTLFDesignerCollapsedScripts** – Contains scripts collapsed by the OpenType Designer.
 * **OTLFDesignerPreviewLanguage** – Contains the language used for the preview text in the OpenType Designer.
 Default is **Auto**.
 * **OTLFDesignerPreviewSampleText** – Contains sample text for the OpenType Designer preview.
 Default is **The five boxing wizards jump quickly**.
 * **OTLFDesignerPreviewScript** – Select script for the OpenType Designer preview.
 Default is **Auto**.